Q: What are the components of AWS Cloud WAN?

-Network segments allow you to divide your global network into separate, isolated networks.
+By using network segmentation, you can divide your global network into separate, isolated networks.
 For example, a bank might create one segment for payment card transactions and another for general network traffic.
 By preventing communication between the networks, segmentation provides an additional layer of security and control.

 Core network policy

-Q: What is an AWS Cloud WAN Core Network Policy (CNP) used for?
+Q: What is an AWS Cloud WAN core network policy used for?

-Q: What is defined in the network policy?
+Q: What is defined in the core network policy?

 The network policy has the following sections:

-Network configuration: You define the AWS Regions where you want connectivity.
+- Network configuration: Define the AWS Regions where you want connectivity.
 You can also add or remove Regions with the network policy.
-For each AWS Region you define in the policy, Cloud WAN will create a Core Network Edge (CNE) router.
+For each AWS Region that you define in the policy, Cloud WAN will create a core network edge router.

-Segments: You can name your segments and define whether attachments can communicate within the segment, whether resources asking for access require approval, and explicit route filters.
+- Segments: You can name your segments and define whether attachments can communicate within the segment, whether resources asking for access require approval, and specify explicit route filters.
 Each attachment connects to one segment.

-Segment actions: Once you map attachments to segments, you can choose how routes are shared between segments.
-For example, you may want to share access to a VPN across multiple segments or allow access between two types of branch offices.
+- Segment actions: When you map attachments to segments, you can choose how routes are shared between segments.
+For example, you might want to share access to a VPN across multiple segments or allow access between two types of branch offices.
 You can also configure centralized internet routing for a segment or route traffic between segments through a firewall.

 Q. Can I use AWS Cloud WAN with my existing WAN?

 Yes.
-Cloud WAN works with existing networks, allowing you to augment your existing WAN and incrementally move it to Cloud WAN.
-Here are a couple of ways you can use Cloud WAN alongside your existing WAN:
+Cloud WAN works with existing networks.
+You can augment your existing WAN and incrementally move it to Cloud WAN.
+The following methods describe how you can use Cloud WAN alongside your existing WAN:

-- Attach on-premises sites to Cloud WAN Global Networks: Continue to use your existing WAN and connect your on-premises sites to Cloud WAN.
-You choose to move incrementally, shifting parts of your network over to Cloud WAN by defining routing logic on your on-premises routers or gateways.
+- Attach on-premises sites to Cloud WAN global networks – Continue to use your existing WAN, and connect your on-premises sites to Cloud WAN.
+You can choose to move incrementally, shifting parts of your network over to Cloud WAN by defining routing logic on your on-premises routers or gateways.
 You can also choose to make Cloud WAN your primary WAN and use your existing WAN as backup, or the other way around.

-- Configure SD-WAN to use Cloud WAN as underlying network transport: Your SD-WAN devices can use Cloud WAN alongside your existing connections to create an overlay network.
+- Configure software-defined wide area network (SD-WAN) to use Cloud WAN as the underlying network transport – Your SD-WAN devices can use Cloud WAN alongside your existing connections to create an overlay network.
 You can define policies for SD-WAN devices to route traffic over Cloud WAN while keeping other traffic on your existing WAN.
 For example, you can keep voice traffic over your existing WAN connections and allow all other traffic to use Cloud WAN.

 Both Transit Gateway and Cloud WAN allow centralized connectivity between VPCs and on-premises locations.
-Transit Gateway is a Regional network connectivity hub and is optimal for customers that operate in a few AWS Regions, want to manage their own peering and routing configuration, or prefer to use their own automation.
+Transit Gateway is a Regional network connectivity hub and is optimal if you operate in a few AWS Regions, want to manage your own peering and routing configuration, or prefer to use your own automation.

 Cloud WAN is a managed wide area network (WAN) that unifies your data center, branch, and AWS networks.
-While you can create your own global network by interconnecting multiple Transit Gateways across Regions, Cloud WAN provides built-in automation, segmentation, and configuration management features designed specifically for building and operating global networks.
-Cloud WAN has added features such as automated VPC attachments, integrated performance monitoring, and centralized configuration.
+Although you can create your own global network by interconnecting multiple Transit Gateways across Regions, Cloud WAN provides built-in automation, segmentation, and configuration management features designed specifically for building and operating global networks.
+Cloud WAN has additional capabilities such as automated VPC attachments, integrated performance monitoring, and centralized configuration.

 Depending on your use case, you might choose one, the other, or both.
-Cloud WAN, currently in preview, can create and manage networks of VPCs across multiple Regions.
-SiteLink, on the other hand, connects DX locations together, bypassing AWS Regions to improve performance.
-Direct Connect is one of multiple connectivity options that you will be able to use with a Cloud WAN network in the future.
+Cloud WAN can create and manage networks of VPCs across multiple Regions.
+By contrast, SiteLink connects AWS Direct Connect locations together, bypassing AWS Regions, to improve performance.

 Q. How do I get started with AWS Cloud WAN?